half2me/homebrew-gstreamer/README.md

 I've made this repo to have an always up to date repo for installing the latest gstreamer framework, and all of its plugins.

 This is for linux systems only.
 Use with linuxbrew.

+# Tapping
+`brew tap half2me/gstreamer`

+# Installing packages
+I've kept the naming scheme used upstream, and in the core repos.
+Install packages the same as you would from core, just use this form: `half2me/gstreamer/<FORMULA>` For example to install gstreamer, use: `brew install half2me/gstreamer/gstreamer`